VidyaSource/website/src/content/blog/modernizing-online-passport-renewal-vidya-success-at-the-state-department.md

 Whether it's AI or any number of other innovations we have in mind, we look forward to working with the State Department to see how we can best leverage their capabilities for our mission.

-## Your Partner in Government Modernization
+## Your partner in government modernization

 At Vidya, we don't just build software.
 We revolutionize processes.
 We enhance user experiences.
 We even bring a touch of humor to even the most complex projects.
 Our success with the State Department is just the beginning.